Frequently Asked Questions

 What are the CRA working conditions?

-Smart dress code is required, Field-based CRAs (monitors) work mainly alone, travel frequently (3 days per week is normal), some extra hours on occasion and can be also home based (working from their homes) if the company doesn’t have a branch in their city.
+Smart dress code is required.
+Field-based CRAs (monitors) work mainly alone, travel frequently (3 days per week is normal), some extra hours on occasion and can be also home based if the company doesn’t have a branch in their city.
 Companies have also in-house (office-based) CRA roles, handling document review and management.
 Self employment or freelance work is possible and frequent after accumulating 2-3 years of experience and contacts in several companies.
 Part-time work on contract basis is possible.
 Women make 60 – 70% of the profession.
 Career breaks are possible.
 Working conditions vary between companies.
 In CROs you may have more hours, but working on weekends or on shifts is uncommon.

 What do I need to become a CRA?